x3zapper/tp/docs/UserGuide.md

 This is because there is not a good reason that a user would need to edit such a property.
 However, if the user chooses, they can edit it in the json save file although consequences, disclaimers and constraints apply as stated in the `Editing the data file` section below.

-Also, any constraints of `person` (each contact) mentioned in the `add` section above, such as how duplicate contacts are defined, will be applicable here.
+Also, any constraints or information of `person` (each contact) and `person properties` mentioned in the `add` section above, such as how duplicate contacts are defined, will be applicable here.
 </box>

 ### Deleting a person: `delete`